Miscellaneous

 Updating the type diagrams

-Updating the diagrams of the documentation can be done by modifying and running the script docs/create_type_diagrams.jl
+Updating the diagrams of the documentation can be done by modifying and running the script docs/create_type_diagrams.jl.
+Note that this requires the package Kroki.

 Attributes